 Charging speeds are more middling at 45W, but that’s not bad, and just about everything else about the Samsung Galaxy S23 Ultra, including its massive 6.8-inch screen, its quad-lens camera (with 10x optical zoom), and its extraordinarily powerful chipset, impresses.

-It’s realistic to get a couple of days of life from this phone, which is double what some handsets offer, and Sony also boasts that at 161g it’s the world’s lightest smartphone with a 5,000mAh battery.
+It’s realistic to get a couple of days of life from this phone, which is double what some handsets offer, and at just 159g it’s surprisingly lightweight for having such a big battery.

-Other highlights of the Sony Xperia 10 IV include its capable triple-lens camera, its 21:9 display that’s ideal for watching movies on, and its high-quality audio.
+Other highlights of the Sony Xperia 10 V include its capable triple-lens camera, its 21:9 display that’s ideal for watching movies on, and its high-quality audio.

-In the last couple of years, Apple’s phones have gone from being disappointing for battery life to in some cases being among the very best, and the iPhone 14 Pro Max is its best one yet.
+In the last few years, Apple’s phones have gone from being disappointing for battery life to in some cases being among the very best, and the iPhone 15 Pro Max is its best one yet.

-This has a 4,323mAh battery, which despite being one of the smallest on this list, goes on and on, outlasting just about every other mainstream phone.
+This has a 4,441mAh battery, which despite being one of the smallest on this list, goes on and on, outlasting just about every other mainstream phone.

-With middling use you’re likely to only have to charge this every couple of days, which is great news, especially as charging speeds are limited to 27W.
+With middling use you’re likely to only have to charge this every couple of days, which is great news, especially as charging speeds aren't super high.

-Beyond the battery, highlights of the iPhone 14 Pro Max include a clever new Dynamic Island in place of a notch, a new 48MP camera, and more power than you’ll find in just about any other phone.
+Beyond the battery, highlights of the iPhone 15 Pro Max include a handy new Action button, a new 5x telephoto camera, and more power than you’ll find in just about any other phone.

 Capacity: 6,000mAh | Official life: not stated | Charging power: 65W wired

-If you care about battery life above all else then the Asus ROG Phone 6 Pro is the phone for you, as it packs a gigantic 6,000mAh battery.
+If you care about battery life above all else then the Asus ROG Phone 7 Ultimate is the phone for you, as it packs a gigantic 6,000mAh battery.
 That’s enough to deliver days of life, and it’s backed up by fast 65W charging, which can get it from 0% to 100% in just 42 minutes.

-This isn’t the best all-rounder though, because the ROG Phone 6 Pro is built with gaming in mind.
+This isn’t the best all-rounder though, because the ROG Phone 7 Ultimate is built with gaming in mind.
 That’s why it has such a big battery – for marathon gaming sessions.

-As a result it also has things like a 165Hz screen, pressure sensitive gaming triggers, and a clip-on cooling system.
+As a result it also has things like a 165Hz screen, dedicated gaming triggers, and a clip-on cooling system.
 These features will be great for some buyers, but not for everyone.
 So for most people we’d recommend one of the phones above instead.

-The mid-range Sony Xperia 10 IV and flagship iPhone 14 Pro Max take third and second place respectively, and then in first place it’s the Asus ROG Phone 6 Pro, with its absolutely mammoth battery.
+The mid-range Sony Xperia 10 V and flagship iPhone 15 Pro Max take third and second place respectively, and then in first place it’s the Asus ROG Phone 7 Ultimate, with its absolutely mammoth battery.